 As I started working with this investment fund two years ago, we started by lending to individual artists who wanted loans, and over time the scale of the deals has gone up significantly.
 Publishing is the most visible area at the moment, and the multiples are going through the roof, especially for A-list catalogues.
 However, the live side is catching up, and masters will shoot up in time.

 Forward-income streams have become the holy grail, and publishing – and, of course, masters – offers you that.
-We can broker those deals in the hundreds of millions of pounds, structured as a mix of debt and/or equity, and will source both.
+We can introduce parties in to these deals in the hundreds of millions of pounds, structured as a mix of debt and/or equity.

-We’ve also arranged debt financing for rights owners.
-If someone owns masters, we can arrange a balloon payment securitised against the future income stream of those masters.
+We’ve also introduced rights owners to debt financing.
+If someone owns masters, we can arrange to introduce them to a party that will make a balloon payment securitised against the future income stream of those masters.
 We can also arrange personal loans as well.

 If you look at the recent Paul McCartney case, that’s a reminder that more songwriters and artists – or their estates – are going to be looking for rights to revert to them in the next 12 to 18 months.
 We can offer solutions directly to those people too.